Time-Triggered Architecture (TTA) in Functional Safety

 Quality criteria

-- Composability: adding/modifying applications does not force unrelated schedule or interface changes.
+• Composability: Adding or modifying applications does not force unrelated schedule or interface changes.

 Common pitfalls

-- Over-rigid schedules make upgrades painful — Mitigation: reserve slack slots and follow change-control with re-analysis criteria.
+Mitigation: Reserve slack slots and follow change-control with re-analysis criteria.

-- Poor handling of sporadic events (alarms) — Mitigation: add a small event-triggered channel or mixed ET/TT design with bounded impact.
+Mitigation: Add a small event-triggered channel or mixed ET/TT design with bounded impact on the time-triggered schedule.

 References